gnithin/Notes/Notes/programming/leetcode.md

 ## Dynamic programming
 Coming up with the recursive solution is 80% the battle.
 After that implementing it via bottom-up with table or top-down with memoization is the challenge.

-Some very common recursive relations for problems -
+Some common and interesting recursive relations for problems -
 - Finding the number of squares with 1 value and it's variations
 	- The trick is to assume the current element to be the bottom right index of the square.
 	- Then we can calcuate it's size based on the size from top, left and top-left values.